 - 1. Call to Order/Roll Call/Notification of Quorum - 2.
 Approval of Agenda - 3.
-Approval of Minutes - 4.
-Presentations - 5.
+Presentations - 4.
 Consent agenda.
 The purpose of a consent agenda is to allow for routine motions, resolutions, and ordinances to be passed with one motion when no discussion is needed.
 City Council Members may ask questions for clarification of an item.
-If a City Council Member wants to discuss an item, it should be removed from the consent agenda by advance notice by noon on the Monday immediately prior to the meeting date to the Mayor, City Administrator, and City Clerk, or without said prior notice, during the approval of the agenda. - o Reading of the consent agenda item titles. - o Items are approved by one motion unless a City Council Member requests separate action.
-All items approved by majority vote unless noted. - 6.
+If a City Council Member wants to discuss an item, it should be removed from the consent agenda by advance notice by noon on the Monday immediately prior to the meeting date to the Mayor, City Administrator, and City Clerk, or without said prior notice, during the approval of the agenda. - Reading of the consent agenda item titles. - Items are approved by one motion unless a City Council Member requests separate action.
+All items approved by majority vote unless noted. - 5.
 Open Public Comment.
 Persons may take one opportunity to address the City Council for two (2) minutes (not including interpreter's time) on any topic, even if on the agenda, with the condition that they may not speak on the same item later in the meeting.
 No notification of the Mayor is required.
 However, speakers are asked to complete a sign up card.
 Persons wanting a response to a question must submit the question in writing to the recording secretary.
 Questions must include name and information on how to contact.
-You may use the back side of the comment cards available in the meeting room. - O Questions will not be responded to during the comment period but will rather be followed up by staff at a future time.
+You may use the back side of the comment cards available in the meeting room.
+Remote Public Comment.
+Persons attending virtually may take one opportunity to address the City Council for two (2) minutes on any topic, even if on the agenda, with the condition that they may not speak on the same item later in the meeting.
+No notification of the Mayor is required.
+Persons should follow the Rules of Etiquette for Hybrid Meetings listed in Number 8. - Questions will not be responded to during the comment period but will rather be followed up by staff at a future time.
 Staff will determine appropriate responses based on whether there is a need for a formal data request, is a policy debate versus a question or simply a question that can be responded to.

 Comments may also be made electronically until 12:00 noon on the day of the meeting through the eComment (electronic comment) system.
 These comments are automatically sent to the Council when they are submitted through the eComment system.
-The commets are available on the City's website as well as in paper form at the meeting for the public.
+The comments are available on the City's website as well as in paper form at the meeting for the public.